-Early Winter Return is not guaranteed and approval should not be assumed.
-Students should plan accordingly in case their request cannot be approved.
+- Students should plan accordingly in case their request is not approved.

 CU students living at Barnard who wish to return early must also apply before the deadline and have a valid reason in order to be approved.
 Approval is not automatic.

 - $50 early move-in fee* for approved students

 - Fee must be paid by January 1, 2017 (will be put on student account in late December)